mfjkri/Telegram-Chatbot/README.md

 - [`leaderboard`](src/helper_scripts/leaderboard.py):

   This script will read [user files](users) and generate a leaderboard rankings from their scores.
-It will also create two output files:
+It will output the rankings to two files:

   - ../leaderboard.json